Apple's iPhone disappointment fans doubt on growth

 Taking into account the drop in shares in Wednesday's after-hours trading, Apple's stock is now down 34 percent from its September record high and the company has lost about $227 billion in market value.

 Shares of several of Apple's suppliers crumbled.
-Chip suppliers Skyworks and Cirrus Logic both fell more than 6 percent.
-Qualcomm Inc slipped 1.8 percent.
+Chip suppliers Skyworks (SWKS.O) and Cirrus Logic (CRUS.O) both fell more than 6 percent.
+Qualcomm Inc (QCOM.O) slipped 1.8 percent.

 CHINA IS NEXT BIG GROWTH DRIVER